Daddy Cooking Tips

 Induction cooktop users give mixed reviews of this pan.
 Some say it works great, but others say it doesn’t work at all.
 That may have to do with the thin stainless coating.

 It might just not be thick enough to work on all induction surfaces.
-Aside from that, there really aren’t any legitimate complaints.
+Aside from that, there aren’t any legitimate complaints.
 Most users of this pan are still happy with it after years of use.

 • 10” pan with an 8-½” actual cooking surface is compact enough for easy storage while still being big enough to cook entire entrees